-7. What is the main difference between Plerdy and HotJar?
+6. What is the main difference between Plerdy and HotJar?

 Since a responsive layout is particularly important for website promotion, the developers of Plerdy paid special attention to collecting clicks on responsive website versions.

-Another criterion that distinguishes Plerdy from Hotjar is a great technical support.
+Another criterion that distinguishes Plerdy from Hotjar is great technical support.
 This may be extremely useful when you face some issues.